tjhorner/transit-tracker-api/README.md

 > [!NOTE]
 > Not all parts of the GTFS specification are supported.
 For example, [`frequencies.txt`](https://gtfs.org/documentation/schedule/reference/#frequenciestxt) is not supported, so if your transit agency uses it you will see incorrect or missing trips.
 PRs are welcome to add support for more GTFS features.

 You can create a `feeds.yaml` in the working directory, or provide it as a `FEEDS_CONFIG` environment variable.
-A [JSON Schema](./feed-schema.json) is available.
-Here is an example configuration:
+A [JSON Schema](./feed-schema.json) is available and describes each available configuration option in more detail.
+Here is an example:

 ```yaml
 feeds: